Tool Comparisons

 Both Freshsales and Pipedrive launched in 2010 with a mission to make CRM less painful for small teams.
 Over a decade later, they've taken very different paths.
 Freshsales baked phone, email, and chat right into the CRM.
 Pipedrive bet everything on a visual pipeline that sales reps would want to use.
 If you're choosing between them, the decision comes down to what you value more: an all-in-one communication hub or a dead-simple deal tracker.

 Cold email has split into two camps.
 One side says personalization wins.
 The other says volume wins.
 Lemlist and Instantly represent these camps perfectly.
 Lemlist pioneered personalized images and videos in cold emails.
 Instantly made it possible to send thousands of emails per day from unlimited accounts with AI warmup.
-Choosing between them isn't about which tool is better.
-It's about which sending philosophy matches your market.
+Choosing between them comes down to which sending philosophy matches your market, not which tool is better.

 Both platforms host reviews.
 Their business models, buyer audiences, and vendor ROI couldn't be more different.